twhite96/TWBlog/src/pages/setting-up-a-new-mac-with-a-shell-script.md

 The concept of setting up a new Mac with a shell script in the programming community is not a new thing, and I found an [article on automation by Kent C Dodds](https://blog.kentcdodds.com/an-argument-for-automation-fce8394c14e2) and it got me thinking about doing more of it.

-Going digging even further, I found that Kent has [a macos dotfile](https://github.com/kentcdodds/dotfiles/blob/master/.macos) to set up a new Mac.
+Digging even further, I found that Kent has [a macos dotfile](https://github.com/kentcdodds/dotfiles/blob/master/.macos) to set up a new Mac.

 This is one reason I love macOS, for stuff like this.